vuejs/docs/src/guide/ssr/server.md

 # Server Configuration

-A described [code structure](./structure.html) and [webpack configuration](./build-config.html) also require some changes done to our Express server code.
+The [code structure](./structure.html) and [webpack configuration](./build-config.html) we've described also require some changes to our Express server code.

 - we need to create an application with a built `app.js` from the resulting bundle.
 A path to it can be found using webpack manifest: